oyarsa/graphmind/CONTRIBUTING.md

 - Use `uv run ruff check` to lint the code, checking for common mistakes.
 - Use `uv run pyright` to check for type errors.
 - You can also use `./tasks.sh check` to run all checks at once (requires `bash`).
+  See `./tasks.sh help` for more information on tasks avaialble.
 - Always use type hints for functions and classes.
 See existing code for examples.
 The [mypy documentation](https://mypy.readthedocs.io/en/stable/getting_started.html) and [cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) are good